 Filing taxes in Canada can seem overwhelming.
 Especially if it’s your first time to file, it can look complicated.
 What you need to know is that when you have the right information, things will start to become simple.
 Take it one step at a time.
 And remember, help is always available.

-To start with, you may have some of these basic questions in mind.
+You may have some of these basic questions in mind.
 Let us help you out with some answers:

 I’ve just arrived in Manitoba.
 Do I need to file a tax return?